Ready to apply? How to submit your application and what happens next depends on what type of applicant you are.

 It's your responsibility to provide the correct email address and check all inboxes (including junk and spam folders).
 Booking due dates for interviews won't be extended if you miss your invite.

-Following the interviews, all applicants are ranked and we'll let you know if you're selected for a place.
+Following the interviews, all applicants are ranked and we'll let you know if you're eligible to receive an offer.

 As there are limited places, we can't guarantee that a place will be available for everyone who accepts an offer.
 If you've received an offer, make sure you respond as soon as possible.